GoranKukic/react-weather-app/README.md

 # Weather App

 This is web application for weather conditions.
-It is created with
+It is created with React and basic usage of API.
+Styling is done with SCSS.

 ## The brief

-Thi app can:
+This app can:

 - show current weather conditions in desired place,
 - dynamicaly changes background due to temperature factor,
 - dynamicaluy addig icon for current weather condition (snow, rain, sunny),
 ## Screnshoot

-(/src/assets/react-weather-app.jpg)
+[(/src/assets/react-weather-app.jpg)]

 ## Development requirements